RamyaKP15/Phonepe_EDA/README.md

             #here %S means string values
             sql = "INSERT INTO agg_trans VALUES (%s,%s,%s,%s,%s,%s)"
-            mycursor.execute(sql, tuple(row))
+            pgcursor.execute(sql, tuple(row))

             # the connection is not auto committed by default, so we must commit to save our changes
-            mydb.commit()
+            pgdb.commit()

  ### Step 5:

  **Dashboard creation:**

    To create colourful and insightful dashboard I've used Plotly libraries in Python to create an interactive and visually appealing dashboard.
-Plotly's built-in Pie, Bar, Geo map functions are used to display the data on a charts and map and Streamlit is used to create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.
+Plotly's built-in Pie, Bar,line, Geo map functions are used to display the data on a charts and map and Streamlit is used to create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.

  ### Step 6: